NanoComp/meep/doc/docs/Python_User_Interface.md

 `-4.2`, etc.) and `left` and `right` are the two branches (themselves `BinaryPartition` objects) or (b) a leaf with integer value for the process ID `proc_id` in the range between 0 and number of processes
 - 1 (inclusive), (2) a node defined using `split_dir`, `split_pos`, `left`, and `right`, or (3) a leaf with
 `proc_id`.
-The `num_chunks` parameter of the `Simulation` constructor must be set to the number of chunks specified by the binary tree.
 Note that the same process ID can be assigned to as many chunks as you want, which means that one process timesteps multiple chunks.
 If you use fewer MPI processes, then the process ID is taken modulo the number of processes.

 </div>